Found 2 posts tagged 'Dean Radin'

 Horowitz explains how we each possess a creative agency to determine and reshape our lives.
 He shows how thinking in a directed, highly focused, and emotionally charged manner expands our capacity to perceive and transform events, and allows us to surpass ordinary boundaries of time and space.
 He explains what works and what doesn’t, illuminating why and how events bend to our thoughts.

 Along the way we also consider synchronicity and psychic powers, and the possible mechanics behind such phenomena.
 If time and space are not what they appear to be but are in fact non-linear and malleable, then the creative power of mind and thought in shaping reality increasingly seems not only possible but inevitable.
 The inescapable conclusion is that there is a non-material realm which interacts with and affects the material world.
 Consciously or unconsciously, in each and every moment we are steering the course of our lives with our intentions, our desires, our emotions.
 Individually and collectively, the implications of this are vast.
 From the personal to the planetary, what we think matters.

-consciousness, consumerism, Dean Radin, Eckhart Tolle, hypnagogia, magic, manifesting, materialism, meditation, metaphysics, Mitch Horowitz, paranormal, placebo effect, psychic phenomena, psychology, quantum physics, synchronicity, UFOs
+consciousness, consumerism, Dean Radin, Eckhart Tolle, hypnagogia, magic, manifesting, materialism, meditation, metaphysics, Mitch Horowitz, New Thought, paranormal, placebo effect, psychic phenomena, psychology, quantum physics, synchronicity, UFOs

 August 27, 2019